-We are an inclusive school with a very caring, understanding ethos.
+We are an inclusive school with a very caring, understanding ethos, and wellbeing is a priority.
 We welcome children from all backgrounds and with a diverse range of needs.
 All of our staff are trained in trauma-informed approaches.
 They are aware of our most vulnerable children and take great care to ensure that they are nurtured and supported at all times.
 We aim to include all children in the activities we offer, whether that be lessons, extra-curricular clubs, educational visits or special events.

 We offer many opportunities for children to work and play together, establishing good relationships with each other and with the adults in the school.
-We provide a 'Listening Ear' for children to talk to when they are worried or anxious about something, and will extend this to further therapeutic work or counselling if required.
-We offer several interventions aimed at building children's confidence and self-esteem.
+Staff provide a 'Listening Ear' for children to talk to when they are worried or anxious about something, and will extend this to further interventions, therapeutic work or counselling if required.
+We liaise with the Medway Mental Health Support Team who provide regular workshops for pupils and parents and who can sometimes offer additional individualised support.
 We run themed weeks every year which focus on aspects such as Anti-Bullying Week and Disability Awareness.
 Children with SEND are represented on the School Council and have opportunities to give their views on school issues.

 Our Rainbow Room environment is a safe place for children to go for sensory regulation activities throughout the day, or at break and lunchtimes if they find the main playground too overwhelming.
-We also have Sunshine Room and Starlight Room which offer opportunities for calming and immersive sensory experiences.
+We also have Sunshine Room and Starlight Room which offer a calm learning space and opportunities for immersive sensory experiences.
 Some children benefit from adapted workspaces away from their class, where they can complete learning activities for short periods if they are finding the mainstream classroom overwhelming.
 We run interventions such as Lego therapy, which focuses on social skills, supporting children to develop their ability to communicate and collaborate with each other.
 We also provide opportunities for children to learn valuable life skills like cooking in our kitchen classroom, and gardening in our Biodome.
 We work closely with other professionals, such as the Educational Psychologist, in cases where a child's needs are more profound.
 Most importantly, we encourage the children themselves to be tolerant, caring and thoughtful towards others, to be mindful of the school's 'CHARACTER' values and have good 'Riverside Attitude', and to support each other when someone is finding things difficult.